truejulosdu13/NiCOlit/README.md

 # Prediction of reaction yields on a chemical diversity calibrated dataset: the NiCOLit dataset

-This is the code for the "Title to find" paper to be published in ???.
+This is the code for the "Can Organic Chemistry Literature Enable Machine Learning Yield Prediction ?".

-A preprint version can be found on [ChemArxiv](link)
+A preprint version will soon be found on [ChemArxiv](link)

 # Description :